ysmood/nofs/readme.md

     ```coffee
     {
     	# To filter paths.
 It can also be a RegExp or a glob pattern string.
+    	# When it's a string, it extends the Minimatch's options.
     	filter: -> true

     	# The current working directory to search.